eloquent/phony/doc/index.md

 $static = Phony::onStatic($mock); // static
 ```

-This static handle is just like a normal [stubbing handle], except that it
+This static handle is just like a normal [mock handle], except that it refers to
-refers to static methods instead of instance methods:
+static methods instead of instance methods:

 ```php
 $static->createFromFormat->returns(new DateTime('2001-02-03T04:05:06Z'));